zARODz11z/SI_BoardGame/README.md

 - [Author Info](#author-info)
 ---
 ## Description
 SI Board Game is a Unity WebGL game that allows Supplemental Instruction leaders to gamify their exam reviews remotely by logging user data and simulating peronalized boards for study.
 Using Unity as the frontend with PHP and MySQL in the backend users data is persistant.
 Users can create and login using HTTPS-based user authentication with hashed passwords.
+Database supports (CRUD) Create, read, update, and delete operations.
 #### Technologies
 - C#
 - PHP